Etoiles Capital Group Co., Ltd Announces Closing of Underwriters’ Over-Allotment Option in Connection with Initial Public Offering

 About Etoiles Capital Group Co., Ltd

-Etoiles Capital Group (Nasdaq: EFTY) is a Cayman Islands holding company operating through its Hong Kong subsidiary, Etoiles Consultancy Limited.
-The firm provides integrated financial advisory, capital markets solutions, and initial public offering consulting services to corporate clients, supporting their growth in global markets.
+Etoiles Capital Group Co., Ltd (Nasdaq: EFTY) is a Cayman Islands holding company operating through its Hong Kong subsidiary, Etoiles Consultancy Limited.
+The Company provides comprehensive financial advisory, capital markets services, and integrated solutions—including corporate financing, initial public offering consulting, and investor relations—to clients navigating global capital markets.

 Contacts